Panchodelis/Voron-Trident-Bed-Front-Cover-with-LED-Logo/README.md

 ## 🧠 Features
 - Designed specifically for **Voron Trident 250 mm**.
-- ⚠️⚠️⚠️ Not compatible with other Trident sizes at the moment.
 - Illuminated "Trident" logo using two internal LED strips.
 - Easy to install and remove.
-- Designed as a concept compatible with **status LEDs** or alternative illuminated logo designs.
 - Can slightly help maintain **bed temperature stability** when printing with **open doors** or in **cooler environments**.
+- ⚠️⚠️⚠️ Not compatible with other Trident sizes at the moment.
+- ⚠️⚠️⚠️ This design is made for an LDO Voron Trident 250 mm kit with a 10 mm thick aluminum bed plate.
+I’ll be uploading an adaptation for 8 mm plates soon.

 ## 📦 Download the Models